bleuowlf/bleuowlf/posts/secondpost.md

 ---
 title: This is the second example post
-summary: Why contemplating our mortality can be a powerful catalyst for change
+summary: Leverage agile frameworks to provide a robust synopsis for high level overviews.
+Iterative approaches to corporate strategy foster collaborative thinking to further the overall value proposition.
+Organically grow the holistic world view of disruptive innovation via workplace diversity and empowerment.
-date: 2020-01-01
+date: 2021-05-09
-author: John Appleseed
+author: Bleuowlf
 tags:
   - sport
 ---